dateng2016/price_sentry/README.md

 Price Sentry is a FastAPI-based application that allows users to search for products on vendors like Amazon, track price changes, and receive notifications when their desired products' prices fluctuate.

+**Note:** Currently, Price Sentry only supports Amazon as a vendor.
+Support for additional vendors is being developed.
+Additionally, the frontend for this project is still in development.

 ## Table of Contents

 -   [Features](#features)